-Begin planning your project by considering an environmental issue that relates to one of the 2021/2022 focus areas:
+Begin planning your project by considering an environmental issue that relates to one of our program’s focus areas:

 The funding application will ask you to explain how the issue relates to your community and to connect your local issue within a broader (regional, global) context.

 Once you’ve identified an environmental issue, think about how you can address it by engaging the resources of your school, organization, and community, and how you would measure your project’s success.
 A successful project will make a substantive, measurable impact on the environmental issue you’ve identified.
 The impact of a Planet Stewards funded project must be quantitatively measured (e.g., acres of habitat protected or restored, tons of carbon sequestered).
 Educational/learning outcomes should be a part of, but not the primary measurement of the project’s success.

 The next step is to formulate a strategy to address your chosen environmental issue.
 Looking at past projects and the materials included on the Focus Area Resources page, can be particularly helpful at this stage.
 Projects do not need to be original in scope and may replicate previously funded NOAA Planet Stewards projects.
 But, each project should deal with an environmental challenge local to the educator submitting an application.

 Formulating a strategy for your project will include thinking about:

 Research or demonstration activities may be included, but should not be the main activity for the project.
 The projects’ primary activities should focus on hands-on environmental stewardship.

 Finally, begin to pull together a budget and gather support from necessary stakeholders (e.g., school administrators, organizational managers, partnering educators).

 These are the basic questions to ask yourself before you begin the application process.
 The following resources offer more detailed information and guidance related the project’s development, application and evaluation process: